 SUSPENSION.
 Dismissal from the University for a specific period of time following severe acts of violation of the Student Code of Conduct or violation of a present probationary status.
 Suspensions are recorded on the student's permanent record (including transcripts).
 Students suspended from the University are required to return their student identification card and room keys and may not return to campus for the duration of their suspension, except to conduct official business with an administrative officer or faculty member, and then only with prior permission of the Vice President for Student Affairs or designee.
 If a student returns to the campus without permission during the period of suspension, his or her eligibility to return to Jackson State University will be threatened and he/she will be subject to arrest.
 During the period of suspension, the student is not eligible or entitled to receive any University services.
 His or her name is deleted from the roster of enrolled students and from the faculty class roll.
 The student will not get credit for course assignment, papers, projects, make-up work, or other course-related work during the period of suspension.
+During the period of suspension, the roster of suspension, the religibility to return to fact period of suspension.
+During the period of suspension, the roster of suspension, the faculty class roll.
+The student will not get credit for course assignment, papers, projects, make-up work, or other course-related work during the period of suspension.
 During the period of suspension, therefore, the student's relationship with the university is terminated, and he or she is, in fact persona non-gratis.